johnpapa/vscode-peacock/docs/about/README.md

 # About Peacock

-Subtly change the color of your Visual Studio Code workspace.
-Ideal when you have multiple VS Code instances, use VS Live Share, or use VS Code's Remote features, and you want to quickly identify your editor.
+Subtly change the color of your Visual Studio (VS) Code workspace.
+Ideal when you have multiple VS Code instances, use Visual Studio Live Share, or use VS Code's Remote features, and you want to quickly identify your editor.

 ## Why Peacock

 Have you ever found yourself switching between multiple instances of VS Code, while trying to find which one you were looking for?
-I often have multiple instances open for coding, writing (like this article), and pretty much everything I do with text.
+I often have multiple instances open for coding, writing, and pretty much everything I do with text.
 Being able to quickly identify each instance is super helpful.

 I used to switch the colors of a few key aspects of VS Code manually so I could differentiate them.
 I was using this technique at conferences where I presented and found it helpful for the audience so they could identify my code too.
 I finally decided to automate this.
 That's where [Peacock](https://marketplace.visualstudio.com/items?itemName=johnpapa.vscode-peacock&wt.mc_id=vscodepeacock-github-jopapa) came from.